vietdang7/LPTHW/README.md

 1. Move or `cd` to `LPTHW` (where you've just cloned the project)
 2. Move or `cd` to the exercise folder that you wanted
 3. Run `python3 file_name.py`.
 For example: `python3 ex1.py`
+Please note: all exercise files are in "Exercises" folder.

 ## Exercise notes:
 1. Exercise 1:
    - To print new line, we can use `print("\n")`
    - In Python3, `print` is now a function
+2. Exercise 2:
+   - Use # for commenting in Python
+   - Read code backward to check errors manually

 ## Contribution
 If you want to make contribution for this project, feel free to `fork` this project and make `pull request`.